 THE POWERFUL FLEX DISK OPERATING SYSTEM WITH HUNDREDS OF SOFTWARE PACKAGES IS NOW AVAILABLE!
-1234

-Now you can run FLEX, OS-9 and Radio Shack disk software on your Color Computer.
-If you have a 32K Color Computer with the Radio Shack disk system, all you need to do is make a trivial modification to access the hidden 32K, as described in the Feb.
-Issue of COLOR COMPUTER NEWS and the April Issue of '68' Miror.
+Now you can run FLEX, OS-9 and Radio Shack disk Now you can run FLEX, OS-9 and Radio Shack disk software on your Color Computer.
+If you have a 2k Color Computer with the Radio Shack dlak system, all you need to do is make a trivial modification to access the hidden 32K, as described in the Feb. issue of COLOR COMPUTER NEWS and the April issue of 68' Micro.
 You can get FLEX from us right now.
 OS-9 will be ready by summer.
 Please note that this will only work with the Radio Shack disk system and 32K/64K memory chips that RS calls 32K.
 Maybe they put 64K's in yours, too.
-If you don't have a copy of the article, send a legal size SASE (40¢ stamps) and we'll send it to you.
+If you don't have a copy of the article, send a legal size SASE (40¢ starmps) and we'll send it to you.

 Using this system to run FLEX and OS-9 has many advantages.
-First, it gives you 48K from zero right up to FLEX.
+First, It gives you 48K from zero right up to FLEX.
 This means that ALL FLEX compatible software will run with NO MODIFICATIONS and NO PATCHES!
-There are no memory conflicts because we moved the screen up above FLEX which leaves the lower 48K free for exerce programs. for user programs.
+There are no memory conflicts because we moved the screen up above FLEX which leaves the lower 48K free for user programs.

-What you end up with is 48K for user programs, 8K for FLEX and another 8K above FLEX for the screens and stuff.
+What you end up with is 48K for user programs, 8K for FLEX and another 8K above FLEX for the screens and stulf.
 We have a multi screen format so you can page backward to see what scrolled by and a Hi-Res screen that will enable us to have 24 lines by 42 character display is on the way.
 That's better than an Apple!
-We also implemented a full function keyboard, with a control key and escape key.
+We also implemented a full function keybo ard, with a control key and escape key.
 All ASCII codes can now be generated from the Color Computer keyboard!

 We also added some bells and whistles to Radio Shack's Disk system when you're running FLEX or OS-9.
-We are supporting single or double sided, single or dou-ble density, 35, 40 and 80 track drives.
-If you use double ble density, 35, 40 and of track Orlives.
-In you be doubted sided drives, the maximum is three drives because we use the drive 3 select for side select.
+We are supporting single or double sided, single or double bedensity, 35, 40 and 80 track drives.
+If you use double sided drives, the maximum is three drives because we use the drive 3 select for side select.
 When you are running the Radio Shack disk, it will work with the double sided drives but it will only use one side and only 35 tracks.
 Using 80 track drives is okay, but will not be compatible with standard Radio Shack software.
-You can also set each drive's stepping rate and drive type.
-(SS or DS.
-SD or DD) SD or DD)
+You can also set each drive s stepping rate and drive type (SS or DS - SD or DD)

-In case you don't understand how this works, I'll give you a brief explanation.
-The Color Computer was de-signed so that the roms in the system could be turned off under software control.
+In case you don't understand how this works, i'll give you a brief explanation.
+The Color Computer was designed so that the roms In the system could be turned off under software control.
 In a normal Color Computer this would only make it go away.
-However, if you put a program in memory to do something first (like boot in FLEX or OS-9), when you turn off the roms, you will have a full 64 RAM System with which to run your program.
+However, if you put a program in memory to do something first (like boot in FLEX or OS-9), when you turn off the roms, you will have a full 64K AM System with which to run your program.
 Now, we need the other half of the 64K ram chips to work, and this seems to be the case most of the time, as the article states.
-Of course, you could also put 64K chips in.
+Of course, you could also put 64K chips in